DevCycleHQ/vscode-extension/README.md

 DevCycle extension contributes the following settings:

-- `Devcycle-feature-flags: Cli`: Determines how the CLI will be invoked.
-Default is `dvc`.
 - `Devcycle-feature-flags: Debug`: Displays debug output for the extension, including what CLI commands are being executed.
 Default is off.
 - `Devcycle-feature-flags: Login On Workspace Open`: Automatically logs into DevCycle when a configured workspace is opened.
 Default is on.
 - `Devcycle-feature-flags: Send Metrics`: Allows DevCycle to send usage metrics.
 Default is off.